akveo/nebular/docs/articles/security-install.md

 ```

-Great, as this stage we installed the Security module and ready to configure it.
+Great, at this stage we have installed the Security module and ready to configure it.

 <hr class="section-end">